NetFlow Collector - Device42

 Installation

-If you already have one or more Device42 remote collectors running, you may want to simply enable NetFlow collection on an existing RC instance; If this is the case, start with Step 2 in the next section.
+If you already have one or more Device42 remote collectors running, simply enable NetFlow collection on an existing RC instance.
+Proceed to Step 2 in the next section.

-2. Enable NetFlow collection on your newly installed Device42 RC from the Device42 main menu, Discovery > Remote Collectors and clicking the Name of the Remote Collector you want to use for NetFlow collection:
+Enable NetFlow collection on your newly installed Device42 RC from the Device42 main menu, under Discovery > Remote Collectors.
+Click the name of the RC you want to use for NetFlow collection.

 The Standalone NetFlow Collector doesn't require any installation; it can simply be run from the command line.